Kaltsoon/data-management-and-databases/exercises/sql-exercises-6.md

 > [!TIP]
 > The _"current"_ means that the start date is in the past AND either end date is missing or it is in the future.

+> [!NOTE]
+> The result table rows are dependent on the current date, so you'll probably get different rows.

 <details>

 <summary>Expected result table</summary>